google/WebFundamentals/src/content/en/updates/2020/twa-android-browser-helper.md

 Activity.**

-The library is hosted on the official [Google Maven repository][11], which works out of the box in Android Projects, and also compatible with other Jetpack libraries, a common [issue][12] with the previous library.
+The library is hosted on the official [Google Maven repository][11], which works out of the box in Android Projects, and is also compatible with AndroidX, which was a common [issue][12] with the previous library.

 More features and development experience improvements will be added this library.
 This is a short